 Permits for games of chance are not required in Victoria, Tasmania, Queensland or Western Australia.

-A permit is required for a ‘game of chance’ style promotion regardless of the prize/pool value
+A permit is required for a ‘game of chance’ style promotion regardless of the prize/pool value (in NSW or nationally)

-In A.C.T a promoter must obtain a permit if the total prize pool exceeds $3000 and there is print advertising.
+In A.C.T a promoter must obtain a permit if the total prize pool exceeds $3000 and there is print/traditional advertising.
 If the promotion is run solely online, a permit is not required unless a promotional website or application is hosted in A.C.T.

 Permits are required in South Australia if the prize pool is over $5000.
 ‘Instant Win’ promotions in South Australia have specific conditions too (SAM can elaborate on these as needed).

 N.T promoters require permit approval if the promotion is only running in N.T and no other state has issued a permit.
 The prize pool must also exceed $5,000.